Another excellent Guest Post by Susan Platt:

 We have all witnessed this firsthand.
 A little girl (or not so little girl) at the park running around with sweats on that read “juicy” on the bottom, or “dancer” or “cheer” or some other message.

 Whatever they say, the end result is the same.
-It is drawing the attention of every man, woman, and child at the place.
+Sexing up a child is drawing the attention of every man, woman, and child at the place.

 Our brains see words, they read them.

 You are doing it right now.